Third-Party Port Mappings (TPPM or Network Proxy)

 - All TPPM configurations require that Commvault network route settings are configured in your CommCell environment.
 For more information, see Configuring Network Routes.

-- If you are setting up group-to-group firewall connectivity through a network gateway using a predefined network topology, the Make clients from Trusted Client Group 1 use proxies for all traffic option is not supported with TPPM.
+- If you are setting up group-to-group firewall connectivity through a network gateway using a predefined network topology, the Servers to use network gateways for all traffic (for servers) or the Laptops will automatically use network gateways to connect to all Infrastructure machines (for laptops) option is not supported with TPPM.